usc-isi-i2/kgtk/docs/transform/query.md

   --explain [MODE]      explain the query execution and indexing plan
                         according to MODE (plan, full, expert, default: plan).
                         This will not actually run or create anything.
-  --graph-cache GRAPH_CACHE_FILE
+  --graph-cache GRAPH_CACHE_FILE, --gc GRAPH_CACHE_FILE
-                        database cache where graphs will be imported before they are queried (defaults to per-user temporary file) --show-cache          describe the current content of the graph cache and exit (does not actually run a query or import data) --import MODULE_LIST  Python modules needed to define user extensions to built-in functions
+                        database cache where graphs will be imported before they are queried (defaults to per-user temporary file) --show-cache, --sc    describe the current content of the graph cache and exit (does not actually run a query or import data) --read-only, --ro     do not create or update the graph cache in any way, only run queries against already imported and indexed data --import MODULE_LIST  Python modules needed to define user extensions to built-in functions
   -o OUTPUT, --out OUTPUT